jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Mephit.md

 RacialMods:
 Languages: Common, one appropriate elemental language (Aquan, Auran, Ignan, or Terran)
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) Each type of mephit can unleash a particular breath weapon every 4 rounds as a standard action.
+    Each type of mephit can unleash a particular breath weapon every 4 rounds as a standard action.
 The DC is Constitution-based and includes a +1 racial bonus.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: